 - Ultrasound/CT scan/cystoscopy: For individuals with significant voiding dysfunction/suspected abscesses/neoplasms

 - Blood tests: CBC, blood cultures if clinical findings suggestive of bacteremia

 - Blood urea nitrogen and creatinine levels for individuals with urinary retention/obstruction

 - Serum prostate-specific antigen (PSA) may be elevated

 Case presentation - 24-year-old male complaining of blood in the ejaculate after intercourse with his girlfriend think prostatitis and treat appropriately

 - In this case and in men < 35 cover chlamydia and gonorrhea - ceftriaxone and doxycycline

-- Patient who cannot tolerate oral medication, demonstrate signs of severe sepsis, or have bacteremia should be hospitalized.
+- Patients who cannot tolerate oral medication, demonstrate signs of severe sepsis or have bacteremia should be hospitalized.
 In such cases, intravenous levofloxacin or ciprofloxacin may be given with or without an aminoglycoside (gentamicin or tobramycin).